- Study Mode: Part Time

 - audit or service development.

-Learn to identify a suitable research topic, evaluate the literature, analyse your findings and reach conclusions.
+You will identify a suitable research topic, evaluate the literature, analyse your findings and reach conclusions.
 By the end of the course, you will also understand how research findings can shape future research or influence practice.

 We encourage you to share experiences and knowledge with your peer group.
 You will be part of a strong community of nurses who have the same goal of providing excellent care.
 The experiences you share are important to help you develop as a nurse.